Tyree Scott Freedom School: American Friends Service Committee

 Freedom Schools were started in multiple states in the Civil Rights era, based on Charles Cobb's proposal for a nation-wide network of Freedom Schools in 1963.
-In 1964, activists had startet 30 freedom schools in Mississippi highlighting racial inequalities in the state's educational system.
+In 1964, activists had started 30 freedom schools in Mississippi highlighting racial inequalities in the state's educational system.
+Seattle also established temporary freedom schools during the 1966 Seattle school boycott, which protested segregation in Seattle public schools.
+Organizers arranged eight freedom schools for students to learn about civil rights and African American history, topics not covered well in the public school curriculum.

 In the late 1990s, due to the efforts of the People's Institute in Seattle, the City of Seattle Undoing Institutional Racism Group, and their allies, there was renewed interest in challenging racial disparities within the education system.
 In 2001, the staff the American Friends Service Committee (AFSC) along with The People's Institute of Survival and Beyond, established the Seattle Freedom School.

 Two local groups which emerged were Youth Undoing Institutional Racism (YUIR), workshop's activist arm, and Taking Care of Kids is Power.
 The American Friends Service Committee (AFSC) was among the community organizations that mentored YUIR, which conducted regular sessions with youth on a variety of issues relevant to their lives.
 YUIR and Taking Care of Kids is Power tackled the lack of multicultural curriculum, and racial disparities in discipline and achievement in the Seattle Public Schools.
 Youth trained themselves and testified to City Councilmembers and at School Board Meetings.